 Source: Oberlo (2020)

 In this article, we’ve analyzed 25 studies to find out the best times to post on social media.
 Take this as a starting point to find out which schedule works best for you and your followers.
+Take note however, that the best days to post on social media depends on the platform.

 Sprout Social, one of the world’s leading social media management platforms, worked with a data science team to analyze the most and least frequently engaged content from over 20,000 customer profiles.
 The findings highlighted the best time, best day, and worst day to post on social media.